GuySartorelli/stripecon-preview-beyond-docs/README.md

 # Stripecon Lightning Talk 2022: CMS Preview - beyond the documentation

+## Done

+- Basic examples from documentation
+  - In a ModelAdmin
+  - On a page
+  - Model as a Page
+- Example that can be previewed from a modeladmin OR on a page

 ## TODO

-- set up an example that can be previewed from a modeladmin OR on a page
 - set up previewable email templates
 - set up previewable PDF templates
 - set up advanced preview options